irving-qin/model-quantization/doc/config.md

 ### For developers

-1. Do not include any user/name/data/path in respect to own machine in any config file and scripts.
+1. Do not include any user/name/folder/path with respect to one's own machine in any config file and scripts.
 Inlcude those in `.env` file with enviroment vairables.
+Relative path is suggested.

-2. All options have one space ahead, replace with `#` to denote it.
-Do not add extra space to keep left alignment
+2. In the configuration `config.xx` files, all options are advised to have one only space ahead, replace with `#` to comment it if required.
+Do not add extra space to keep left alignment.